-During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft, including advance payments in respect of new Boeing 737 aircraft and related flight equipment, payments on related indebtedness and payments of corporation tax, as well as share buy-backs of $\notin$ 1,017.9 million in the 2017 fiscal year and $\notin$ 706.1 million in the 2016 fiscal year and the return of $\notin$ 398 million to shareholders via a B share scheme in the fiscal year 2016.
-Cash generated from operations and the issuance of $\notin$ 850 million in 1.875% unsecured Eurobonds with a 7-year tenor in June 2014, $\notin$ 850 million in 1.125% unsecured Eurobonds with an 8-year tenor in March 2015 and a further $\notin$ 750 million in 1.125% unsecured Eurobonds with a 6.5-year tenor in February 2017 have been the primary source for these cash requirements.
+During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft, including advance payments in respect of new Boeing 737 aircraft and related flight equipment, payments on related indebtedness and payments of corporation tax, as well as share buy-backs of €829.1 million in fiscal year 2018 and €1,017.9 million in fiscal year 2017.
+Cash generated from operations and the issuance of €750 million in 1.125% unsecured Eurobonds with a 6.5-year tenor in February 2017 have been the primary source for these cash requirements.

-The Company's net cash inflows from operating activities in the 2016 and 2015 fiscal years amounted to $\notin 1,846.3$ million and $\notin 1,689.4$ million, respectively.
-The $\notin 156.9$ million increase in net cash flows from operating activities for fiscal year 2016 compared to fiscal year 2015 was principally due to an increase in profit after tax of $\notin 692.4$ million offset by the gain on disposal of available for sale financial asset of $\notin 317.5$ million and a lower increase in accrued expenses compared to the prior year.
-The movement which primarily relates to cash received in advance for flights, receipts for other receivables and increases in other payables balances, generated $\notin 135.6$ million in cash in fiscal year 2016 compared with $\notin 407.0$ million in fiscal year 2015.
-The decrease in net cash generated from working capital of $\notin 271.4$ million, or approximately 67%, was primarily due to a one-time benefit in the prior year comparative arising from the earlier loading of schedules.
+The Company's net cash inflows from operating activities in fiscal years 2017 and 2016 amounted to $\[Engineenter]$ million and $\[Engineenter]$ million, respectively.
+The $\[Engineenter]$ million increase in net cash flows from operating activities for fiscal year 2017 compared to fiscal year 2016 was principally due to the increase in profit after tax of $\[Engineenter]$ million (excluding the gain on disposal of the available for sale financial asset of $\[Engineenter]$ million in fiscal year 2016), an increase in trade payables and a smaller increase in accrued expenses, offset by an increase in other assets.
+The movement which primarily relates to cash received in advance for flights, receipts for other receivables and increases in other payables balances, generated $\[Engineenter]$ million in cash in fiscal year 2017 compared with $\[Engineenter]$ million in fiscal year 2016.

-The Company's net cash used in investing activities in fiscal year 2017 totaled €1,290.8 million, primarily reflecting the Company's capital expenditures, as described in more detail below.
+The Company's net cash used in investing activities in fiscal year 2018 totaled €719.4 million, primarily reflecting the Company's capital expenditures, as described in more detail below.

-The Company's net cash used in investing activities in fiscal year 2016 totaled $\in$ 283.6 million, primarily reflecting the Company's capital expenditures, the disposal of the available for sale asset and the decreased investment in cash with maturities of greater than three months.
+The Company's net cash used in investing activities in fiscal year 2017 totaled €1,290.8 million, primarily reflecting the Company's capital expenditures.